-(bc) Camp in any Park for longer than five (5) consecutive days, in any specific park.
+(bc) Camp in any Park for longermore than five (5) consecutive days in any specific park.

-(c) Camp-or for morelonger than ten (10) days in any 30-day period-in any specific park.
+(c) Camp for more than fourteen (140) days in any 30-seventeen-day period in any specific park or more than twenty-eight (28) days in any six-month period.